 6. Identify the stormwater management me easures to be utilized.
-Swale treatment (parallel to flow) Trans 401.106(10) In-line storm sewer treatment, such as catch basins, non-mechanical treatment systems. □ Detention/retention basins - Trans 401.106(6)(3) , ☐ Distancing outfalls from waterway edge ☐ Constructed storm water wetlands ☐ Buffer areas - Trans 401.106(6) ☐ Describe ☐ Infiltration - Trans 401.106(5) ☐ Other

-7. Indicate whether any Drainage District may be affected by the project.
+Swale treatment (parallel to flow) Trans 401.106(10) In-line storm sewer treatment, such as catch basins, non-mechanical treatment systems.
+Vegetated filter strips (perpendicular to flow) Detention/retention basins - Trans 401.106(6)(3) Distancing outfalls from waterway edge Constructed storm water wetlands Buffer areas - Trans 401.106(6) Infiltration - Trans 401.106(5) Describe - ---- -- 1.
+Indicate whether any Drainage District may be affected by the project.
 No - There will be no effects to a recognized drainage district.
 Yes Has initial coordination with a drainage board been completed?
-No - Explain □ No - Explain □ Yes - Discuss results 8.
-Indicate whether the project is within WisDOT's Phase I or Phase II stormwater management areas.
-Note: See Procedure 20-30-1, Figure 1, Attachment A4, the Cooperative Agreement between WisDOT and WisDNR.
+No - Explain Yes - Discuss results Yes - Discuss results 8 Indicate whether the project is within WisDOT's Phase I or Phase II stormwater management areas.
+0. Note: See Procedure 20-30-1, Figure 1, Attachment A4, the Cooperative Agreement between WisDOT and WisDNR.
 Contact Regional Stormwater/erosion Control Engineer if assistance in needed to complete the following: No - the project is outside of WisDOT's stormwater management area.
 Yes - The project affects one of the following and is regulated by a WPDES stormwater discharge permit, issued by the WisDNR: A WisDOT storm sewer system, located within a municipality with a population greater than 100,000.
 A WisDOT storm sewer system located within the area of a notified owner of a municipal separate storm sewer system.
 An urbanized area, as defined by the U.S. Census Bureau, NR216.02(3).
-A municipal separate storm sewer system serving a population less than 10,000.
-9. Has the effect on downstream properties been considered? ☑ No ☐ Yes
+A municipal separate storm sewer system serving a population less than 10,000. ٩ Has the effect on downstream properties been considered?
+5. No Yes